Wolfman56/fractal/docs/technical.md

       - `Water Velocity`: Visualizes the magnitude of the 2D water flow vector.
       - `Sediment Amount`: Visualizes the amount of suspended sediment being carried by the water.
     - **Data Capture Controls**: These buttons manage a frame-by-frame capture of the simulation's internal state for offline analysis.
       - **Start/Stop Capture Button**: Toggles the data capture mode.
-When active, every single simulation step (whether from the "Rain" or "Erode" button) triggers an expensive process where all intermediate textures from the 5-pass pipeline are copied from the GPU to the CPU and analyzed.
+When active, every single simulation step triggers an expensive process where all intermediate textures from the 6-pass pipeline are copied from the GPU to the CPU and analyzed.
-      - **Save Capture Button**: Takes all captured frame data, serializes it into a JSON format, and initiates a browser download of the resulting `.json` file.
+      - **Save Capture Button**: Takes all captured frame data and serializes it into a JSON format.
+The resulting file contains a `data` array with the per-step metrics and a `history` array that logs every user command (Erode button clicks) along with the full set of simulation parameters for that command, ensuring full reproducibility.
-      - **Clear Capture Button**: Discards all captured data from memory and resets the capture frame count.
+      - **Clear Capture Button**: Discards all captured data and command history from memory.
+    - **Data Plotting**: A sophisticated, interactive plotting tool is available for real-time analysis of captured data.
+      - **Pop-out Window**: The plot is launched in a separate browser window, allowing it to be resized and positioned independently of the main application for easier analysis on multi-monitor setups.
+      - **Metric Selection UI**: Instead of a simple list, metrics are selected via a series of toggle buttons.
+These toggles are grouped first by their simulation **Phase** (e.g., "Pass 3: Erosion") and then by **Type** (e.g., "terrain", "sediment"), providing a highly intuitive way to find and select related data points.
+      - **Color-Coded Feedback**: Each simulation phase is assigned a unique color.
+This color is used for the phase title in the selection UI and is also applied to the corresponding subplot title and data trace in the plot window, creating a strong visual link between the controls and the output.
+      - **Stacked Subplots**: Multiple metrics can be selected and are displayed in a stacked subplot layout.
+Each metric gets its own chart, but they all share a common X-axis (Simulation Step), making it easy to correlate events between different data series.

 ## 7. Code Structure